Convert Markdown to HTML using Jinja2 templates

 -q, --quiet Suppress info messages (False)

--R, --no-recurse Recurse subdirectories for *.md files (True)
+-R, --recurse Don't recurse subdirectories for *.md files (True)

 -r, --resize-images Resize images for slideshows (False)